charliecalvert/CloudNotes/Assignments/Prog282Midterm2014.md

-#Prog 282 Midterm Spring 2014
+## Overview

-The goal of this assignment is to learn more about using Ajax to pass data between a client and server.
+The goal of the Prog 282 Midterm for Spring 2014 is to learn more about using Ajax to pass data between a client and server.
 We will also learn more about Express and Jade.

 This is the midterm.
 A variant on the old midterm will probably become the final.

-##Step 01: Create an express project.
+## Step 01: Create an express project.

 Go to the command line and create an express project:

     express Week07RoutingData
     cd Week07RoutingData
     npm install

 If you want to edit this in Eclipse:

 - **File | Import | Existing *Folder* into Eclipse**